turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 First was to convince my teammates to do it.
 Everybody wasn't sure if it's a good idea: "We have tons of code lines...", and I agreed.

 From the business point of view we couldn't rewrite whole Backbone app to React.
 We had to do it smoothly, piece by piece.
-Another thing was to decrease amount of data (`dist.js` - containing whole application logic) being sent to the client browser,

-Now I can say we did it!
+Another thing was to decrease amount of data (`dist.js` - containing whole application logic) being sent to the client browser.
+Now I can say that we did it!
 In production.

 I was trying to find a good article about that case.
 Reading many meaningless articles and of course I found that: